RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 - May only create achievements, leaderboards and Rich Presence for a set on which they have an active claim
   - This means no working on any sets that are not claimed.
 Failure to adhere to this rule may result in dismissal from the Junior Developer Program
   - Junior Developers may practice RAM digging games for which they do not have a claim, but shall not publish any code notes
-- May not make a new claim while they have any open tickets
+- May not make a new claim while they have any unaddressed tickets
 - Will prioritize resolving open tickets over development of a new set.
-If a ticket is in Request status while waiting for information from the reporter, they may continue work on a new set, but must immediately reprioritize the ticket(s) once the reporter responds
+For additional information on ticket handling, see [Ticket Handling](#ticket-handling), below.
 - Not eligible to participate in collaborations
 - Not eligible to [revise](https://docs.retroachievements.org/guidelines/content/achievement-set-revisions.html) sets other than ones they've solely authored
   - Must make a revision request in #jr-dev-forum detailing the revision plan.
 The Code Reviewer team will consider the request for approval